Social media plays a key role in the growth of Wichita State University’s brand and

 not used, photos, such as a building or event shots may be used.

-Department lockups should not be used, because the secondary and tertiary text for most will not be legible at most
+Department naming units should not be used, because the secondary and tertiary text for most will not be legible at most

 University approved social media avatars are available at wichita.edu/templates.